chrisswhitneyy/CS465---Distributed-Systems/TransactionApp/README.md

 # CS465 Transactional Application
-A simple transactional system which tracks accounts and uses locks to insure concurrence.
+A simple transactional system which tracks accounts and uses locks to insure concurrency.

  * /appserver : contains the source for the application
      * /client : the client class which contains main and the proxy server which translates the high-level operations in client to low-level